 Stephen Moulton is President and Talent Management Coach, Author, & Speaker at Action Insight.
 Author of The CEO’s Advantage, 7 Keys for Hiring Extraordinary Leaders, and his newest books Leadership – A Brain Friendly Guide, Leadership Competencies – A Brain Friendly Guide, and the forthcoming book Engage.

 There’s an old cliché that “our people are our most important asset,” but unfortunately, that is just not true for many organizations.
 Apathetic leaders and employees turn off customers and patients, cause strife, attract lawsuits, and cost a fortune.

-“The right employees, in the right positions, doing the right things well, are your most important asset.”
+“The right employees, in the right positions, doing the right things well, are your most important asset.
+Application of key leadership skill that make you a leader worth following through Accountability and Employee Engagement are crucial to your success.”

 Stephen’s presentations draw upon over 25-years of experience as a Human Resource professional and leader and on going research.
 He has driven domestic and international Human Resource initiatives for large organizations, hospitals and hospital systems.